computabeast/qernel/README.md

 ### Installation

+**Qernel is currently in a development preview and is subject to change.
+To be notified of all major changes, sign up for the Zoo.**

 Since this project is under active development, the best way to install `qernel` is to build from source, which requires [Rust](https://rust-lang.org/tools/install/) and [Python](https://www.python.org/downloads/).
 ```bash
 git clone https://github.com/computabeast/qernel.git